-Are you maintaining inactive Office 365 licenses to avoid losing data?
+Are you maintaining inactive Microsoft 365 (Office 365) licenses to avoid losing data?
 Is the cost of maintaining licenses to adhere to data retention policies rising as your organization scales?
 Paying for inactive Office 365 licenses to prevent loss of data during employee onboarding/offboarding can eat into your budget, with no measurable ROI.

 Explore ways to backup unlicensed Office 365 accounts to simplify employee management, save on license costs and meet compliance requirements.